-If you share your property with joint tenants e.g. a flat share they are not classed as non-dependants.
+If you share your property with joint tenants e.g. a flat share they are not classed as non-dependants but having a joint tenant who is not your partner can affect the help you can receive with housing costs.

 A non-dependant is a person who:

-Non-dependants are often people like grown-up sons or daughters and elderly relatives.
+Non-dependants are often people like grown-up sons and daughters or elderly relatives.

-If someone pays rent to you as a sub-tenant you should declare it by saying 'yes' to the question on sub-tenants on the 'net income' page.
-People who pay rent to you as a sub-tenant do not count as non-dependants.
+If someone pays rent to you as a sub-tenant or boarder/lodger you should include the income you receive on the 'net income' page.
+People who pay rent to you as part of a formal arrangement to live in your home are not non-dependants.

-The amount of the deduction/contribution depends on the benefit being claimed.
+The amount of the non-dependant deduction/ housing costs contribution depends on the benefit being claimed.

 Under Universal Credit rules there is a flat rate contribution (deduction) each month regardless of the non-dependant's income, for 2017/18 this is £70.06 a month.